Cerebral Vascular Disease Involving Vision: Homonymous Hemianopias

 Images enter our eyes and are transmitted through each optic nerve to the brain for processing.
 Just as the right side of the brain is responsible for the left side of the body, and vice versa, the right side of the brain allows us to see the left side of the world in both eyes and the left side of the brain allows us to see the right side of the world in both eyes.

-Some patients may be not aware of the vision loss, but instead notice they may be bumping into things on the affected side or have difficulty reading because they cannot find the beginning or ending of a sentence.
+Some patients may be not aware of the vision loss, but instead, notice they maybe bumping into things on the affected side or have difficulty reading because they cannot find the beginning or end of a sentence.
 Other patients may recognize there is vision loss, but not realize it is occurring in both eyes.

 Normal visual fields test results in the right and left eyes.
 The black spots on the right in the right eye and on the left in the left eye correspond with each eye’s blind spot.

 Visual field test results from a patient with a stroke.
 The blackened areas in the upper right quadrant of vision in each eye corresponds with a left sided stroke the patient suffered.